 Have a podcast question for Ben?
-Click the tab on the right side of this page, call 1-877-209-9439, Skype “pacificfit” or (if you hate the sound of your own voice) scroll down to the “Ask Ben” form.
-Please don’t forget to give the podcast a comment/ranking in iTunes – it only takes a minute and it helps grow our healthy and fit community!
+Click the tab on the right side of this page, click Ask a Podcast Question at the bottom of this page, Skype “pacificfit” or (if you hate the sound of your own voice) scroll down to the “Ask Ben” form.
+Please don't forget to give the podcast a comment/ranking in iTunes – it only takes a minute and it helps grow our healthy and fit community!

 - If you're a dude doing yoga, be careful.

 - To those people that say diet is more important than activity for reducing fat, I say geek out on this.